kerrambit/InterStellar-Pong/README.md

 - **v1.0.0-beta**
   - Fixed: Issue with game crashing after the user runs the game for the first time and chosses to play without creating player (error log: "[ERROR] - [Application Error]: file with data was not found.").
   - Description: The game was crashing due to the fact, that program tried to update data in players.data file, however, such a file did not exist at the moment.

+## Version History
+- **v1.1.0-beta**
+  - This version introduces enhancements to the enemy paddle movement, resulting in smoother gameplay.
+Additionally, the game's difficulty has been adjusted to make it more beatable, as the enemy's strategy is no longer optimized.
+Another improvement involves the heart loss mechanism; when a heart is lost, the positions of the player, enemy, and ball are reset to their initial states, and the game is briefly paused.
+This release also addresses a bug related to pressing the Arrow Up/Down keys.